propalparolnapervom/CLOUD/AWS/Product_Sets/Networking-Content_Delivery/VPC/VPC: 1) Build Custom VPC (examle).md

 Hit **Close** button.

-> Note: we've defined subnet for 256 adddresses, only 251 are available.
+> Note: we've defined subnet for 256 addresses, but only 251 are available.
 That's because 5 addresses (first 4 and 1 last one) are always reserved by AWS.
 See Overall section.

 #### SUBNET 2